 There are many benefits to using PXL Ident.

 - Speed: Identity verification only takes 30 seconds.

-- Reduced costs: Onboarding and compliance costs can be reduced by 84%.
+- Reduced costs: Onboarding and compliance costs can be reduced.

-- Onboarding boost: Customer conversion is boosted through a dropout reduction of 67%.
+- Onboarding boost: Customer conversion is boosted through a dropout reduction.

 - Safety and security: Our product reduces fraud as well as legal risks.